-Now over the years the simple heat press has evolved much like the automotive industry.
+Over the years, the simple heat press has evolved much like the automotive industry.

 People wanted more stuff, so the bells and whistles grew.
 Sadly some new features are useless marketing tactics that really don’t do anything except get you to pay more e.g. “humanized design” – comfortable rubber grip for long-time use?! :DD

 Advancement in technology and global distribution has given us more to think about.
-Heat presses from China or Taiwan today isn’t as it used to be – cheap clunkers with failed heating elements.
-Some machines from those regions today are sturdy, reliable workhorses that rival the best made American presses.
-And the price isn’t too bad either.
+People in the industry ridiculed foreign made machines, but heat presses from China or Taiwan today aren’t cheap clunkers with failed heating elements anymore.

-So if you’re a small business owner or a beginner on the hunt for the best heat press machine, I’ve researched and selected the features below to help you make the best decision in your quest.
+So if you’re a small business owner or a beginner on the hunt for the best heat press machine, I’ve researched and selected the features below to help you make the best decision in your quest for 2022.

 Let’s get down to it.

-8 heat press features to seriously consider before making your purchase
+8 heat press features to consider before making a purchase

 This feature provides additional space under the heat press which allows you to load the garment to easily decorate the front, back or side without having to remove it from the platen.